OpenSourceKyle/OpenSourceKyle.github.io/content/blog/2023-04-30-day-of-rest.md

 ---

 Keep killing it out there boys.
 We'll make it with enough time and effort.
-Everyday is a gift.
+Every day is a gift.